albertattard/spring-boot-camp/docs/05-amqp/05-register.md

       }
       ```

-      While it is heigly improbable to produce the same UUID twice, it is important to check that our UUIDs are unique and once produces we are certain that these are not reproduced.
-We can do that by saving all generated ids in a dedicated table (such as `generated_ids`) and check with the table before returning the newly generated id.
-This will ensure that an ID is only generated once
+      While it is highly improbable to produce the same UUID twice, it is important to check that our UUIDs are unique and once produces, we are certain that these UUIDs are not reproduced/reused.
+We can do that by saving all generated UUIDs in a dedicated table, such as `generated_ids`, and check with the table before returning the newly generated UUID.
+This will ensure that an UUID is only generated once and never reused.

+      We are not doing checking for uniqueness in this example, for simplicity.

    1. Create file: `src/main/java/demo/boot/event/EventAttendeeEntity.java`